Quick Analysis Tool

 Select the data range, then click Charts on the floating toolbar.
 The button appears at the bottom right corner of the selected range.

-Based on the type of selected data, you’ll see the most recommended chart types with previews.
+Based on the selected data type, you’ll see the most recommended chart types with previews.
 If you choose another chart type, go to the Chart tab on the ribbon or click ‘More…’ on the floating toolbar.

 After that, select your preferred chart type and click it.